jonathan-tessier/qgmhd/README.md

 Example: Vorticity snapshot of decaying 2D-MHD turbulence

 <img src="Images/mhd-pv.png" alt="" width="400" height="400"/>

+`LinearStability` solves the linear stability of parallel shear flows like a Bickley jet.
+Linearizing the QG-MHD equations about a background state in geostrophic balance and assuming a normal mode decomposition on the perturbations, we can generate an eigenvalue problem where the eigenvalue determines the growth rate and the phase speed of the unstable mode, and the eigenfunction shows the spatial structure in the y-direction.

 `Shenfun` Installation: Please see the relevant instructions at [shenfun.readthedocs.io](https://shenfun.readthedocs.io/en/latest/installation.html)